-can interfere with daily living.
+can interfere with daily living activities.
 It is important to manage pain and minimize its negative impact.
-Do you take actions which control your pain or do some of your habits and routines actually increase your pain level?
+Do your actions control your pain or do some of your habits and routines actually increase your pain level?
 Whether pain is acute or chronic

-, there are sure ways to increase your pain - contrary to the desired effect of reducing pain.
+, there are ways that surely increase your pain - which is contrary to the desired effect of reducing pain.
 That's why it is important to pay attention to what you do.

 Activity should be balanced with rest and relaxation.
-Without periods of rest and relaxation, your body rebels and sends you pain signals.
-The level of intensity you try to maintain by not resting or relaxing can be the catalyst for the cycle of fatigue - pain - more fatigue - more pain.
+Without periods of rest and relaxation, your body rebels by sending pain signals.
+If you maintain a high level of activity and intensity, without balancing it out, the cycle of fatigue, pain, more fatigue, and more pain is engaged.

 Exercise can actually ease or decrease chronic pain.
 Regular, gentle movements keep muscles toned and help you build strength and flexibility.
 If you do not exercise your muscles become weak, sometimes to the point of atrophy.
-Lack of exercise gets you into the cycle of deconditioning - weakness - pain.
+Lack of exercise can lead to deconditioning, weakness, and pain.

-Doctors prescribe medications to be taken according to specific directions.
-The directions for each medication offer the optimal time and way to take the medications so you will achieve the most benefit.
-If you skip doses or skip days of taking medications, you are not allowing your body to react to the medications properly.
-Skipping medications has a consequence - more pain.
+Doctors prescribe medication to be taken according to specific directions.
+The directions inform you of the optimal way to take the medication so you will achieve the most benefit.
+If you skip doses, you are not allowing your body to respond to the medication properly.
+Skipping your medication may have a consequence -- more pain.

 A good night's sleep is considered part of a good health regimen.
 According to the National Sleep Foundation, "of people with rheumatic or arthritic disorders, as many as 75% often suffer from sleep problems.
 In general, there is a high prevalence of sleep problems in various medical conditions with pain often altering the sleep process, and at the same time, the sleep problem interacts with the disease process."